Jordan Thompson (tennis): 2019: First ATP final, Top 50 in singles

-2020: US Open fourth round
+2020-21: US Open fourth round, Wimbledon third round

 At the 2020 Australian Open, Thompson beat Alexander Bublik in straight sets, but lost to 12th seed Fabio Fognini in a match lasting over 4 hours.

 Thompson achieved his best Grand Slam result to date by reaching the fourth round of the 2020 US Open, beating Stefano Travaglia, Egor Gerasimov and Mikhail Kukushkin before losing to 27th seed Borna Ćorić.
 Thompson finished 2020 with a singles ranking of World No. 51.

-2021: Wimbledon third round

 Thompson had a successful run at the 2021 Wimbledon Championships to the third round for the first time in his career where he defeated World No. 14 and 12th seed Casper Ruud in a five sets, his first win at this tournament and third top-20 win in the past three year.
 Thompson defeated Kei Nishikori in the second round before losing to Ilya Ivashka in the third round.

 In July, Thompson reached the semifinals in Newport, where he lost to Jenson Brooksby.
 Thompson finished 2021 with a singles ranking of World No. 75.